meesum5445/tobacco-nexus/README.md

 # TOBACCO-NEXUS
- A platform to provde a common point and work as middle man in tobacco sales.
+ A common platform which works as middle man in tobacco sales to provide convenience and security.